 \subsection{Offset with respect to the Cassini plane}

-If the satellite's orbit and spin precess regularly at a constant rate and if the satellite is unaffected by tidal dissipation, then the Laplace pole $\uvec{l}$, the orbit normal $\uvec{n}$ and the spin axis $\uvec{s}$ belong to the same plane, known as the Cassini plane.
+If the satellite's orbit and spin precess regularly at a constant rate and if the satellite is unaffected by tidal dissipation, then the Laplace pole $\uvec{l}$ (the normal to the Laplace plane), the orbit normal $\uvec{n}$ and the spin axis $\uvec{s}$ belong to the same plane, known as the Cassini plane.
 The Cassini plane is defined as the plane containing both the Laplace pole and the orbit normal.
-Due to irregular orbital precession and/or coupling with polar motion and/or tidal dissipation, the spin axis is in fact almost never in the Cassini plane.
+Due to quasi-periodic orbital precession and/or coupling with polar motion and/or tidal dissipation, the spin axis is in fact almost never in the Cassini plane.
 The offset $\zeta$ of the spin axis with respect to the Cassini plane can be written as, see \cite{Yse06, Bal17}:

 With this sign convention, the offset is defined as a prograde angle.
-In the case of a dissipative body with a regular retrograde orbital precession, a positive offset indicates a spin axis lagging "behind" the Cassini plane.
+In the case of a dissipative body with a regular retrograde orbital precession, a positive offset indicates a spin axis lagging “behind” the Cassini plane.

 Using the expressions of the $\uvec{n}$ and $\uvec{s}$ vectors and since $\uvec{l}=(0,0,1)$ in the Laplace Frame, Eq.~(\ref{eq_offset}) can be reduced to